rootiest/zippy-klipper_config/guides/GUIDE-usb-pico.md

     accel_chip_x: adxl345 my_other_accel
     accel_chip_y: adxl345 my_accel
     probe_points:
         100,100,20 # an example

 The `probe_points` value is the X,Y,Z coordinates where you would like the test to occur.
+You can also test in multiple locations by adding additional coordinates on a new line below.
+For example:

+    probe_points:
+        100,100,20 # an example
+        50,50,100  # another example

 If you have only a single accelerometer, it will look more like this: